ribasdev/csca5028-final-project/README.md

 This project uses GitHub Actions for continuous integration and deployment:

-- **✅ Automated Testing**: Runs on every push and pull request
+- **Automated Testing**: Runs on every push and pull request
-- **🚀 Frontend Deployment**: Automatically deploys to GitHub Pages on main branch
+- **Frontend Deployment**: Automatically deploys to GitHub Pages on main branch
-- **🔧 Backend Deployment**: Automatically deploys services to Heroku on main branch
+- **Backend Deployment**: Automatically deploys services to Heroku on main branch
-- **📦 Dependency Updates**: Weekly automated dependency updates

 ## Quick Start